claimvantage/sfdx-jenkins-shared-library/README.md

 * _package__

   Required.
-An instance of the [Package](blob/master/src/com/claimvantage/jsl/Package.groovy) been object whose properties identify the package version to install.
+An instance of the [Package](blob/master/src/com/claimvantage/jsl/Package.groovy) bean object whose properties identify the package version to install.